Supply arrangement for temporary help services in the National Capital Region

 12. Suspension or cancellation of qualification by Canada

-In addition to the circumstances identified in 2020—General conditions: Supply Arrangement—Goods or Services, Canada may, by sending written notice to the supplier, suspend or cancel the supply arrangement where the supplier has made public any information that conflicts with the terms, conditions, pricing or availability of systems identified in this supply arrangement, or where the supplier is in default in carrying out any of its obligations under this supply arrangement, including any violations of the Code of Conduct for Procurement.
+In addition to the circumstances identified in 2020—General conditions: Supply Arrangement—Goods or Services, Canada may, by sending written notice to the supplier, suspend or cancel the SA where the supplier has made public any information that conflicts with the terms, conditions, pricing or availability of systems identified in this SA, or where the supplier is in default in carrying out any of its obligations under this supply arrangement, including any violations of the Code of Conduct for Procurement.

-If an identified user (also known as a client department) notifies the supply arrangement authority that they have terminated a contract for default with a pre-qualified supplier under General Conditions—Supply Arrangement—Goods or Services—2020 09 1(b), the supply arrangement authority may do the following:
+If an identified user (also known as a client department) notifies the SA authority that they have terminated a contract for default with a pre-qualified supplier under General Conditions—Supply Arrangement—Goods or Services—2020 09 1(b), the SA authority may do the following:

 1. First default: provide a written warning to the pre-qualified supplier, outlining the repercussions should this happen again

-2. Second default: suspend the supply arrangement of the pre-qualified supplier for a period of three months upon written notification to the pre-qualified supplier.
+2. Second default: suspend the SA of the pre-qualified supplier for a period of 3 months upon written notification to the pre-qualified supplier.
 The written notification will indicate the date on which the suspension will be complete

-3. Third default: suspend the supply arrangement of the pre-qualified supplier for a period of six months upon written notification to the pre-qualified supplier.
+3. Third default: suspend the SA of the pre-qualified supplier for a period of 6 months upon written notification to the pre-qualified supplier.
 The written notification will indicate the date on which the suspension will be complete, and in the case of multiple suspensions, confirm the number of suspensions the pre-qualified supplier has already received

 Once each suspension is over, the pre-qualified supplier will be advised in writing that their SA will be re-activated.

-If Canada gets notified of a fourth default, Canada will terminate the supply arrangement with the pre-qualified supplier who now becomes a former pre-qualified supplier.
-The former pre-qualified supplier must then wait one (1) year before they may apply to pre-qualify under the Request for Supply Arrangement (RFSA).
+If Canada gets notified of a fourth default, Canada will terminate the SA with the pre-qualified supplier who now becomes a former pre-qualified supplier.
+The former pre-qualified supplier must then wait one (1) year before they may apply to pre-qualify under the RFSA.
 For the purpose of re-qualification, they are considered to be a ‘new bidder’.
-As a ‘new bidder’, the former pre-qualified supplier must substantiate that they meet all the mandatory criteria outlined in the Request for Supply Arrangement (RFSA) documentation.
+As a ‘new bidder’, the former pre-qualified supplier must substantiate that they meet all the mandatory criteria outlined in the RFSA documentation.

 13. Indigenous Business Certification

 If such a certification has been provided, the supplier must keep proper records and documentation relating to the accuracy of the certification provided to Canada.
-The supplier must obtain the written consent of the Contracting Authority before disposing of any such records or documentation before the expiration of six (6) years after final payment under the contract, or until settlement of all outstanding claims and disputes, under the contract, whichever is later.
+The supplier must obtain the written consent of the contracting authority before disposing of any such records or documentation before the expiration of 6 years after final payment under the contract, or until settlement of all outstanding claims and disputes, under the contract, whichever is later.
 All such records and documentation must at all times during the retention period be open to audit by the representatives of Canada, who may make copies and take extracts.
 The supplier must provide all reasonably required facilities for any audits.

 Nothing in this clause must be interpreted as limiting the rights and remedies which Canada may otherwise have pursuant to the Contract.